 The Board is responsible for determining whether or not each director is independent within the meaning of such term set forth in NI 58-101.
 In applying this definition, the Board considers all relationships of the directors with the Corporation, including business, family and other relationships.
-The Board has determined that Mr. G. Morgan is not independent due to his former position as President & Chief Executive Officer of the Corporation and his current position as Executive Vice-Chairman.
-Mr. R.K.
+The Board has determined that Mr. R.K.
 Eresman is not considered independent due to his position as President & Chief Executive Officer.